Goad

-The goad is a traditional farming implement, used to spur or guide livestock, usually oxen, which are pulling a plow or a cart; used also to round up cattle.
+The goad is a traditional farming implement, used to spur or guide livestock, usually oxen, when pulling a plow or a cart; used also to round up cattle.
 It is a type of long stick with a pointed end, also known as the cattle prod.

 The word is from Middle English gode, from Old English gād.

 In Sophocles's Oedipus Rex, Oedipus's father Laius tried to kill his son with a goad when they accidentally met at a crossroads.

 Religious significance

 Goads in various guises are used as iconographic devices and may be seen in the elephant goad (𑀅𑀗𑁆𑀓𑀼𑀰) in the hand of Ganesha, for example.

 In Judges 3:31, the shophet Shamgar, son of Anath, kills six hundred Philistines with an ox goad.
 Tischler and McHenry (2006: p.
 251) in discussing the biblical account of 'goad', note that "In the early days, before Israel had its metal industries, farmers had to rely on the Philistines to sharpen their goads, as well as other metal tools, the plowshares and mattocks, forks, and axes (1 Sam.
 13:20)."

 The image of prodding the reluctant or lazy creature made this a useful metaphor for sharp urgings, such as the prick of conscience, the nagging of a mate, or the "words of the wise," which are "firmly embedded nails" in human minds (Ecclesiastes 12:11-12).

 Ploughing with oxen: a miniature from an early-16th-century manuscript held at the British Museum.
 The ploughman on the right appears to carry a goad.
 The ox on the left appears to react to it.
 Note the spike or prod at the end of this goad.

 Paul the Apostle, recounting the story of his conversion before Herod Agrippa II in Acts 26:14, told of a voice he heard saying ‘Saul, Saul, why are you persecuting Me?
 It is hard for you to kick against the goads.’
 Some versions of the actual account of his conversion earlier in the Acts of the Apostles also use the same phrase in Acts 9:5 in some manuscripts.